itsflores/shopify-challenge-2021/README.md

 **All** components except for the serach bar and modal were developed from scratch and implemented based on the design system that was made as part of this challenge.

+The application is fully responsive on mobile devices and it has an accessible score of **88** as tested by Google lighthouse.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).